kostasvos37/TK-bot/README.md

 # TK-bot
 Machine learning music generation with LSTMs.
+Models trained on the provided dataset, including guitar tracks by TK from Ling Tosite Sigure.